eigenfoo/old-eigenfoo.github.io/_posts/2019-03-08-autoregressive-sequence-models.md

     * Context stacks in WaveNet, or multi-scale PixelRNN.

-- It's amazing that this all works!
+- How the hell can any of this work?
     * > **Recurrent models trained in practice are effectively feed-forward.** This
       > could happen either because truncated backpropagation through time
       > cannot learn patterns significantly longer than $$k$$ steps, or, more